SDU-SW-Engineering/scalableteaching-iot/documentation/sparkfun-lora-gateway-esp32.md

 <img src="../pictures/esp32-lora.png" alt="ESP32 devboard" title="ESP32 devboard" style="max-width: 400px">

 ## Device Count
-There are the following number of devices in the inventory: <Number of devices in storage>
+There are the following number of devices in the inventory: 20